-The Asset Management Plans is are intended to demonstrate that Council is managing the assets responsibly and that customers will be regularly consulted over the price/quality trade-offs resulting from alternative levels of service.
+The Asset Management Plans are intended to demonstrate that Council is managing the assets responsibly and that customers will be regularly consulted over the price/quality trade-offs resulting from alternative levels of service.
 In developing asset management service levels Council shall consult and involve the community where appropriate.
 Council will report on the cost to manage assets in accordance with relevant local government frameworks.

-Council's Integrated Strategic Planning and Reporting Framework long term Strategic Financial Plan and Adopted Budget (including Strategic Resource Plan) including the adopted annual budget and the Financial Plan will take into account the Asset Management Plans and financial forecasts.
+Council's Integrated Strategic Planning and Reporting Framework including the adopted annual budget and the Financial Plan will take into account the Asset Management Plans and financial forecasts.

-The Operational Plans cater for the delivery of the specific asset management initiative.
+Operational Plans cater for the delivery of the specific asset management initiative.

-2. Organisational Context Andand Importance Of Asset Management
+2. Organisational Context and Importance Of Asset Management